How to Migrate from WebView2 to IronPDF in C#

 |---|---|---|

-| Windows-Only | Zero support for Linux, macOS, Docker, or cloud environments | CRITICAL |
+| Windows-Only | No support for Linux, macOS, Docker, or non-Windows cloud environments | CRITICAL |

-| UI Thread Required | Must run on STA thread with message pump.
-Cannot work in web servers or APIs. | CRITICAL |
+| UI Thread Required | Must run on an STA thread with a message pump.
+Not suitable for web servers or background APIs. | CRITICAL |

-| Not Designed for PDFs | PrintToPdfAsync is an afterthought, not a core feature |
+| Not Designed for PDFs | PrintToPdfAsync is a secondary capability, not a core feature |

 HIGH |

-| Unstable in Services | Crashes and hangs common in Windows Services and background workers | HIGH |
+| Unstable in Services | Crashes and hangs reported in Windows Services and background workers | HIGH |

 | Complex Async Flow | Navigation events, completion callbacks, race conditions | HIGH |

-| Edge Runtime Dependency | Requires Edge WebView2 Runtime installed on target machine | MEDIUM |
+| Edge Runtime Dependency | Requires the Edge WebView2 Runtime installed on the target machine | MEDIUM |

-| No Headless Mode | Always creates UI elements even when hidden | MEDIUM |
+| No Headless Mode | Designed around a UI control; not a headless renderer | MEDIUM |

 | Performance | Slow startup, heavy resource consumption | MEDIUM |

-| No Professional Support | Microsoft doesn't support PDF generation use case | MEDIUM |
+| No PDF Support Story | Microsoft doesn't position WebView2 as a PDF generation product | MEDIUM |

 Real-World Failure Scenarios

-These code patterns cause production failures:
+These code patterns commonly cause issues in production:

-public async Task<byte[]> GeneratePdf(string html) // Called 1000x/day = server crash
+public async Task<byte[]> GeneratePdf(string html) // High call volume accumulates memory

 {